vercel/og-image/CONTRIBUTING.md

 5. If necessary, edit the `exePath` in [options.ts](https://github.com/zeit/og-image/blob/master/src/options.ts) to point to your local Chrome executable

 Now you're ready to start local development!

+You can set an environment variable to assist with debugging `export OG_HTML_DEBUG=1`.
+This will render the image as HTML so you can play around with your browser's dev tools before committing changes to the template.